WolfieEngine/CSE380-HW3-S23-SOLUTION/README.md

 }
 ```
+By default, all GameNodes are assigned to the default physics group (-1) and will collide with everything.
+If you start to set collision groups for the different nodes before configuring the collision map, you should notice objects will start to pass through each other.

 ## Part 3 - Particle Systems
 In this homework assignment, you will have to work with an extension of Wolfie2Ds particle system.
 The particle system used in this assignment is located in the `PlayerWeapon.ts` file.
 The `PlayerWeapon` extends the base `ParticeSystem` class and looks similar to the code shown below.